OfficeDev/outlook-dev-docs/docs/add-ins/use-rest-api.md

 ---
-title: Use the Outlook REST APIs from an Outlook add-in | Microsoft Docs
+title: Use the Outlook REST APIs from an Outlook Add-in | Microsoft Docs
-description: Learn how to use the Outlook REST APIs from an Outlook add-in.
+description: Learn how to use the Outlook REST APIs from an Outlook Add-in.
 author: jasonjoh

 ms.topic: article